• Skip to secondary menu

 Divide it by the number of weeks, then divide it by the number of days per week you will be doing lessons.
 We do 4 days currently.

 How many math lessons will you be doing each week?
-Do the same for your other subjects.
+Do the same for your other subjects such as language arts and reading.
 This is the simplest way I know to make sure you don’t run out of time to get lessons done, and you aren’t panicking too much.

 Planning Your Homeschool Year Breaking Down Subjects